 Waterfowl - required for duck, goose, swan, mergansers and coots.
 May purchase only one waterfowl license per year.
-Nonresidents under age 16 can purchase license at resident prices if their state has youth reciprocity licensing with North Dakota.
+Nonresidents under age 16 can purchase license at resident prices.

-1) A statewide license, allows hunting statewide for two 7-day periods or one 14-day period. \$153 2) A zone-restricted license that requires selection of hunting zones ,
+A statewide license, allows hunting statewide for two 7-day periods or one 14-day period. \$153

-2) A zone-restricted license that requires selection of hunting zones (see zone map) according to the following restrictions: \$103
+2) A zone-restricted license that requires selection of hunting zones (see zone map) according to the following restrictions:

-- "A nonresident must select Zone 1 or Zone 2 for one 7-day period and Zone 3 for the other 7-day period or; - "Zone 3 for the full 14 days or two 7-day periods or; - "Zones 1 and 3 concurrently for the same 7-day period or zones 2 and 3 concurrently for the same 7-day period.
+- " A nonresident must select Zone 1 or Zone 2 for one 7-day period and Zone 3 for the other 7-day period or; - "Zone 3 for the full 14 days or two 7-day periods or; - "Zones 1 and 3 concurrently for the same 7-day period or zones 2 and 3 concurrently for the same 7-day period.
 This option effectively reduces the license to 7 days only, as the two 7-day periods are run at the same time.